PersonalBusiness

 On Monday 30 March Anthony Albanese announced that following a National Cabinet meeting, the fuel excise will be halved for a period of three months.
 This will bring the price of fuel down by 26.3 per cents per litre (cpl), reducing the cost of a 50 litre tank by $13 and an 80 litre tank by $21.

 Average regular unleaded prices in NSW were at 250.8 cpl on Monday 30 March.
 Prices are expected to fall from Wednesday 1 April by 26.3 cpl – due to the Federal Government's announcement to reduce the fuel excise for three months.
-At 8:00am on Thursday 2 April, average unleaeded prices were at 235.6c/l, 15.2 cents down from Monda, with average E10 prices at 229.5c/l.
-The timing of price decreases across the country will depend on when service stations purchase new stocks of fuel at the reduced price.
+At 8:00am on Thursday 9 April, average unleaeded prices (Unleaded 91) were at 224.4c/l, 26.4 cents down from 30 March, with average E10 prices at 218.5c/l.

-The Federal Government will also reduce the Heavy Vehicle Road User Charge to zero for three months to take the pressure off the goods transport industry.
+The Federal Government also reduced the Heavy Vehicle Road User Charge to zero for three months to take the pressure off the goods transport industry.

 The Australian Automobile Association (AAA) is concerned that the 26 cents per litre cut may not flow through to consumers and that under-pressure retailers could take advantage of the changing tax arrangements to boost retail margins